David Vann (Cherokee leader)

 David Vann (Georgia, January 1, 1800 – December 23, 1863) was a sub-chief of the Cherokee people.
 He was a skilled negotiator with the United States government on behalf of the Cherokee and Creek peoples.
 Vann was elected treasurer of the Cherokee Nation in 1839, 1843, 1847 and 1851.

 Early life and family

 David Vann was the second son of Avery Vann and wife Margaret [née McSwain] Vann.
-He was the brother of Joseph "Teaultlo" Vann and Sallie [ Vann] Rogers, the grandmother of Will Rogers.
+He was the brother of Joseph "Teaultlo" Vann and Sallie [nee Vann] Rogers, the grandmother of Will Rogers.
 He was the nephew of the Cherokee chief James Vann; and the first cousin of Cherokee leader and businessman, Joseph Vann.

 Negotiator

 Work with the Creeks

 In the fall of 1825, the Creeks decided they needed experienced negotiators to present their case against expulsion from their lands in the Southeast.
 They turned to the Cherokees for assistance.
 Major Ridge recommended that the Creeks retain David Vann and John Ridge, both well educated and fluent in English, to help them prepare for the meeting with General Edmund Pendleton Gaines.

 They prepared a speech for the Creek chief, Opothleyahola, to be made at the Gaines meeting.
 The speech won the support of General Gaines, but the Creek delegation insisted on meeting directly with Gaines' superiors in Washington, D. C. Since none of the Creeks were fluent in English, they wanted to include Ridge and Vann in their delegation.
 Gaines told them that President Adams would not negotiate Creek affairs with Cherokee.
 As a compromise, the two men were included, each carrying the title of secretary, rather than negotiator.
 After the agreements were concluded, Ridge and Vann had their portraits painted by noted artist Charles Bird King.